External Scholarship Sources

 Community Foundation of Western MA

-Community Foundation of Western MA provides 800 scholarships of $1,000 for undergraduate and graduate education to residents of Western MA and Hartford County, CT.
+Community Foundation of Western MA provides 800 scholarships of $1,000 for undergraduate and graduate education to residents of Western Massachusetts.
 Contact the Foundation for additional eligibility information.
 Application materials include an application, transcript, and Student Aid Report.